Joseph R. Binzer: Ordination and ministry

 On June 4, 1994, Binzer was ordained a priest for the Archdiocese of Cincinnati by Archbishop Daniel Pilarczyk at the Cathedral of St. Peter in Chains in Cincinnati.
-His first assignment was as a parochial vicar at St. Dominic Parish in Delhi, Ohio, where he remained for three years.
+His first assignment was as a parochial vicar at St. Dominic Parish in Delhi Township, Ohio, where he remained for three years.
 He then moved to Washington D.C. to study at the Catholic University of America, where he obtained a Licentiate of Canon Law in 1999.

 After returning to Cincinnati, Binzer served as a resident associate at St. Bartholomew Parish in Finneytown, Ohio and as a member of the archdiocesan tribunal.
 He was master of ceremonies for Pilarczyk from 2000 to 2003.
 In 2003, Binzer was named chancellor of the archdiocese, pastor of St. Louis Parish in Cincinnati, and director of the archdiocese's Department of Executive Services.
 In addition to these posts, Binzer became vicar general of the archdiocese in 2007.

 Auxiliary Bishop of Cincinnati

 On April 6, 2011, Binzer was appointed auxiliary bishop of Cincinnati and titular bishop of Subbar by Pope Benedict XVI.
 He received his episcopal consecration on June 9, 2011.
 Archbishop Dennis Schnurr was the principal consecrator.
 The principal co-consecrators were Pilarczyk and Bishop Robert Conlon.
 The episcopal consecration was held at Cathedral of St. Peter in Chains.

 In 2013, Binzer, as head of priest personnel, received allegations of improper behavior by Reverend Geoff Drew.
 According to several parishioners at St. Maximilian Kolbe Parish in Liberty Township, Ohio, Drew had been giving bear hugs, shoulder massages, and leg pats to teenage boys.
 Binzer notified the Butler County Prosecutor's Office of these allegations, but they chose not to prosecute Drew.
 However, Binzer failed to notify Schnurr about Drew.
 In 2018, the archdiocese transferred Drew to another parish.

 On July 30, 2019, Schnurr put Drew on leave, saying that he had been sending inappropriate text messages to a teenage boy.
 In a letter to parents, the principal of St. Ignatius School, where Drew was a teacher, said that the archdiocese had never notified him about past allegations against Drew or mentioned monitoring him.
 On August 5, 2019, Schnurr reprimanded Binzer for failing to notify them about the 2013 Drew allegations and removed Binzer as head of priest personnel.
 Some parishioners felt the archdiocese was using Binzer as a scapegoat to cover its own failures.
 That same month, Binzer resigned from the Child and Youth Protection Committee for the United States Conference of Catholic Bishops.
 In December 2021, Drew went on trial for the unrelated rape of a teenage boy 30 years earlier.
+Drew was laicized as a result.